-Fujitsu Group Responses to the CDP Climate Change Questionnaire 2022 (Risk-Related Questions)
+- Fujitsu Group Responses to the CDP Climate Change Questionnaire 2022 (PDF link) - Fujitsu Group Responses to the CDP Climate Change Questionnaire 2023 (PDF link)

-(PDF link)

 Assessing and Monitoring of Potential Water Risks

 In recent years, due to a tight demand-supply situation in many areas around the world because of water damage-such as flooding-and droughts that are caused by a variety of factors, including population growth and climate change, there is a growing concern that this issue may become a business risk.
 The Fujitsu Group conducts assessments of and monitors potential water risks for direct operations sites and supply chains.